 To qualify, the items in question must be identical and in stock at the other retailer.
 Ivanovsky said the price-matching policy is a great way to save money on items such as fruit, meat and paper products.

 Additionally, Walmart will match many online competitors’ prices for home goods and other nonfood items.
 Although restrictions exist, the retail giant will generally match online prices for goods from Amazon, Best Buy, Target and TigerDirect, among other stores.

 Before you make a purchase in one of its stores, see if Walmart is offering a better price online.
 The company will match Walmart.com prices when you make in-store purchases.

 Bethany Halford is a co-creator of the Whoa, wait.
 Walmart? blog, which features great finds at Walmart.
 She frequently finds items that have been marked down online but not in the store.
 To get the better price, Halford simply pulls the item up on her phone and shows it to the cashier when she checks out.

 Use the Savings Catcher App

-If you forgot to check other stores' prices before shopping at Walmart, you can still take advantage of the retailer's price-match policy after the fact by using the Savings Catcher app.
+If you forgot to check other stores’ prices before shopping at Walmart, you can still get your dollars’ worth by using the Savings Catcher app.